-- Ensure recognition and inclusion of social determinants of health and their overarching impact on health care in policymaking. - Advocate for federal health program policies that assist and support-rather than financially penalize-physicians for unmet patient needs related to social determinants of health. - Expand physician knowledge of population health and how it relates to the understanding of patient outcomes. - Develop and advocate for policies ensuring access to equitable and high-quality health care. - Encourage Congress to recognize and act on racial health disparities to improve health outcomes for minority populations. - Advocate for healthcare workforce and education programs that increase diversity among family physicians, (e.g., programs that recruit students from underserved or diverse communities to practice in their community). - Preserve and enhance Medicare and Medicaid reimbursement for rural and underserved area physicians, including the facilities where they provide care, (e.g., Rural Health Clinics, Federally Qualified Health Centers, Critical Access Hospitals, and Disproportionate Share Hospitals).
+- Ensure recognition and inclusion of SDOH and their overarching impact on health care in policymaking. - Advocate for federal health program policies that assist and support, rather than financially penalize, physicians for unmet patient needs related to SDOH. - Expand physician knowledge of population health and how it relates to the understanding of patient outcomes. - Develop and advocate for policies ensuring access to equitable and high-quality health care. - Encourage Congress to recognize and act on racial health disparities to improve health outcomes for minority populations.

+- Advocate for healthcare workforce and education programs that increase diversity among family physicians, (e.g., programs that recruit students from underserved or diverse communities to practice in their community). - Preserve and enhance Medicare and Medicaid reimbursement for rural and underserved area physicians, including the facilities where they provide care (e.g., Rural Health Clinics (RHCs), Federally Qualified Health Centers (FQHCs), Critical Access Hospitals, and Disproportionate Share Hospitals).